-Estimation of Blood Glucose level by Folin-Wu method is one of the clinical biochemistry protocol.
+Estimation of Blood Glucose level by the Folin-Wu method is one of the clinical biochemistry protocols.
 You can download these protocols from the given link.

 The modification of the Folin and Wu method for quantitative blood sugar determination used in this laboratory consists merely in: